Haunted El Paso: The De Soto Hotel, Where Spirits Coexist With the Living

 4. Growl-like sound:

-Our thanks to Chris and Matt for coming in and regaling us with their ghost stories!
-To find out more about the Friday night downtown ghost tours go to El Paso Ghost Tours.com
+To find out more about the group’s Friday night ghost tours go to El Paso Ghost Tours.com